Lameck-22/tembo_hotel_operational_analysis/README.md

 # Tembo Hotel Operational Analysis
 ### Project Scenario

-I was hired as a Junior Data Analyst at Tembo Hotel & Suites - a mid-range business hotel in Nairobi.
+I was hypothetically hired as a Junior Data Analyst at Tembo Hotel & Suites - a mid-range business hotel in Nairobi.
 The hotel has been running since 2023 and keeping records in a spreadsheet.
 That spreadsheet was in a mess.

 The manager - the Hotel Director - handed me a raw CSV export of all booking data and said: